strongqa/howitzer/GETTING_STARTED.md

 Howitzer::Log.info "info message"
 ```

-To create a record with a different level, use the appropriate method.
+To output a log entry with a different level, use the appropriate method.

 **Example:**